saegl5/jiayou_update_events/README.md

 4. Modify the search query.
 (By default, it is "New Meeting."
 Specifically, `myNewQuery = "New Meeting";`)
 5. Modify the events' title, location, description, start time, and end time.
 (By default, events are newly titled "Updated Meeting," located at "Updated location," described as "Updated agenda," start at 9 AM, and end at 10 AM.
 If you input a URL for the description, text to display will be "Agenda.")
 6. Confine the search by inputting an additional query.
+7. Add or remove guests' email address.
-7. Confine the date range by inputting a start date and end date.
+8. Confine the date range by inputting a start date and end date.
-8. Optionally perform a dry run to test the Web app before running it in production.
+9. Optionally perform a dry run to test the Web app before running it in production.
 Consult logs for output.
-9. Save and run the script.
+10. Save and run the script.
 (Requires permission to make changes to events and authorization. **_Note also that updating calendar events may be subject to a [use limit](https://support.google.com/a/answer/2905486?hl=en)._**)

 ### Web App